cd-4/syft/CONTRIBUTION.md

 ##### C++
 I want at least all of the GUI and logic to be written in C++.
 I don't want any new widgets to be created with pyqt or something like that.
 C++ is already annoying enough to compile on it's own, let alone with Qt, and then adding more stuff just adds to the problem.
 I understand you can likely just modify the .pro but I everyone needs to install a bunch of new packages on their computer.
 We can do most of the things we need within C++/Qt.

+In addition, I'd prefer if all views were created dynamically like how they're currently done as opposed to using some sort of `.ui` qt file.
+I've never used them and I don't know enough about them and I'd rather stay away.

 ##### Understandability
 Despite having many different commands for different files, I want there to be some sense of consistency in the commands, and some commands may need to be re-assessed.
 I like each command to have a 1-step logical jump to the command.
 It may sound dumb but it works.